swoldanski/garden/CONTRIBUTING.md

 6. Write release notes.
 The notes should give an overview of the release and mention all relevant features.
 They should also **acknowledge all external contributors** and contain the changelog for that release.
     * To generate a changelog for just that tag, run `git-chglog <tag-name>`
     * To get a list of all contributors between releases, ordered by count, run: `git log <previous-tag>..<current-tag> --no-merges "$@" | grep ^Author | sort | uniq -c | sort -nr`.
 Note that authors of squashed commits won't show up so it might be good to do a quick sanity check on Github as well.
+    * Remember to put the list of features on top of the list of bug fixes.
 7. Click the **Publish release** button.
 8. Make a pull request for the branch that was pushed by the script.
 9. Make sure the `latest-release` branch contains the released version, and push it to the remote. **This branch is used for our documentation, so this step is important.**